AAL-Chanmincho/MNIST-operation-pipeline/README.md

 ## The points you should know

-- At first, when you run the project, it retries for 1200 seconds until a model is created in the backend because there is no registered model (I want to minimize the work)
-- So once airflow is running, connect to webserver (localhost:8080) and start the pipeline if it hasn't already been started.
+- At first, when you run the project, it retries for 1200 seconds until a model is created in the backend because there is no registered model. so once airflow is running, connect to webserver (localhost:8080) and start the pipeline if it hasn't already been started.
-- Once the ML model is trained by the pipeline automation, it should work fine and run the
-  - You can check the automated MNIST application through FE (localhost:4321).
+- Once the ML model is trained by the pipeline automation, it should work fine and run.
+You can check the automated MNIST application through FE (localhost:4321).

 ## MNIST datasets